Hensh99/memvigil/README.md

 Emitted when a heap snapshot is saved.

--filePath: The file path of the saved snapshot.
+- filePath: The file path of the saved snapshot.

 ## leakDetected